 Concertina and melodica

 (Scott) My interest in accordions and other free reed instruments started back in junior high school with a gift from my mom.
 She always loved finding weird things at garage sales, and one day she presented me with a busted up Hohner piano accordion in the original dilapidated case.
 With the typical enthusiasm and skill deficit of youth, I repaired it, and sometimes would pull it out for school friends to amaze them that I could actually play.
 Irma got tired of us lugging the ugly thing around early in our marriage, and sold it at a garage sale for $5.00.
 Perhaps 20 years later, we were shocked to learn that mom hadn't bought it at a garage sale.
 It was my great great grandmothers!
 Irma remarked that this would have been nice to know, and it just made for a better story.
+There are many different types of accordion, piano accordion (popular in the western world, both acoustic and electric), diatonic button accordions (expecially popular in traditional Irish music), chromatic button accordions (Eastern Europe and Russia, known as Bayans), melodeon (similar to a 2-row rish accordion but with only a single button row)

 A lot of accordion was played in 1940s cowboy music, and we had a tune in our cowboy band that we wanted that sound on.
-It's fun to know that before the electric guitar got going, a young man could pick up girls in the 1950s if he could play accordion, they were very popular!
+It's fun to know that before the electric guitar got going, in early rock n roll, a young man could pick up girls in the 1950s if he could play accordion, they were very popular!
 Irma bought me a low end melodica to try out with the band.
 This is a late 1950's invention for the non-affluent, essentially the right hand side of a piano accordion that you play via blowing into a tube without the bellows or left hand chord/bass buttons.
 It get's some really fun reactions from audiences!
 Over time, it got more and more out of tune, and I really wanted something with the free reed sound where I could play and sing at the same time.
 I can't tolerate the weight of a suspended accordion anymore, so I started researching what other instruments might work.
 I read about concertinas with increasing interest.
-They were real common in the middle to late 1800s, started to fall from popularity around World War I, then began being played again during the 1960s/1970s folk revival.
+They were real common in the mid to late 1800s, started to fall from popularity around World War I, then began being played again during the 1960s/1970s folk revival.
 I mentioned above our inadvertent selling of my great great grandmother's accordion.
 One day I told mom I was researching concertinas, and she told me she remembered my great Aunt Elizabeth saying my great great grandmother also played them.
 That cinched it, in memory of her lost accordion, I had to start playing concertina.

 There are two primary kinds of concertinas, English and Anglo (also called Anglo German).
-English concertinas were the more refined and expensive instruments in history, and played the same note whether you pulled or pushed the bellows.
+English concertinas were the more refined and expensive instruments in history, and played the same note whether you pulled or pushed the bellows (called unisonoric).
 Anglo concertinas were played more in social music, and is the kind still played most in Ireland.
-Besides getting a different note when you push or pull the bellows with the same button depressed, there are buttons on both sides, and melodies cross from one side to the other.
+Besides getting a different note when you push or pull the bellows with the same button depressed (bisonoric), melodie notes cross from one side to the other as you play buttons on both sides.
+YOu play harmony notes or chords by depressing more than one button at the same time.
 This was the kind I wanted to play.

 The Victorian age was very interested in technology and mechanisms, and things invented in that timeframe where often very complex, perhaps overly so.
 Sir Charles Wheatstone was credited with the invention of the concertina in 1829.
-Those of you who are electrical engineers will remember the Wheatstone bridge, a way of determining an unknown electrical resistance value - same guy.
+Those of you who studied electrical engineering will remember the Wheatstone bridge, a way of determining an unknown electrical resistance value - same guy.
 A concertina ends up having hundreds and hundreds of moving parts, and the passing of time can be unkind to old instruments.
 I encountered a problem in that there are only a handful of concertina builders throughout the world.
 New instruments are really expensive with waiting lists measured in years.
 One-hundred-plus year old used ones (even ones that were junk in their day) are hard to find and cost gobs to recondition.
 Handmade concertina reeds substantially add to the cost of new and reconditioned instruments.
-To try to get a new generation of players going, in the late 1990's a few builders started making hybrid instruments with concertina designs and mechanisms, but using relatively inexpensive mass-produced accordion reeds.
+To try to get a new generation of players going, in the late 1990's a few builders in America an England started making hybrid instruments with concertina designs and mechanisms, but with relatively inexpensive mass-produced accordion reeds.
 This brought the price down a lot, but still too much for a secondary instrument for us.
 So the search was on to find a used hybrid concertina in good shape.
 Through hours and hours of internet reading, I found The Button Box in Sunderland, Massachusetts, where Richard Morse's staff were building hybrids.
 They were wonderful to work with, and within a few months of my initial contact, they got hold of a used hybrid they built in 2000 in the keys and fingering I wanted.
 It had lived in several places around the country, and they reconditioned it to good-as-new shape for me.
 It took a long while to get up to speed with it as I personally didn't know anyone who played Anglo concertina.
 I since met a great elderly woman in Arizona (friend of a music friend in Colorado) that plays, and we got to play together for an afternoon in 2011 when they were passing through Albuquerque.
 She has since passed, but I will treasure our "concertina" afternoon together forever.

 Other Things You Blow Into